jrlmx/sourdough/starters/flux/README.md

 # My Flux Starter

-The impetus for this whole project, the flux starter, was to create a breeze-esque starter kit on the TALL stack - with Flux UI out of the box.
+The impetus for this whole project, the flux starter, was created as a breeze-esque starter kit on the TALL stack - made with Flux UI out of the box.

 ## Usage